snowflakedb/snowflake-cli/README.md

 - Update existing applications with code and dependencies automatically altered as needed.
 - Deployment artifacts are automatically managed and uploaded to Snowflake stages.

-## Limitations of SnowCLI
+## Limitations of Snowflake CLI

-SnowCLI has the following limitations:
+Snowflake CLI has the following limitation:

-- You must have the [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql.html) configuration file to authenticate to SnowCLI.
-See the [Prerequisites](#prerequisites) for more details.
-- To run Streamlit in Snowflake using SnowCLI, your Snowflake account must have access to the Streamlit private preview.
+- To run Streamlit in Snowflake using Snowflake CLI, your Snowflake account must have access to the Streamlit public preview.

-## Install SnowCLI
+## Install Snowflake CLI

 ### Install with Homebrew (Mac only)